Title: Broadway Producer

 For her accomplishments, Ms. Roffe has earned numerous awards and accolades.
 “Spamalot” won the Tony Award for Best Musical in 2005, while “Beetlejuice” and “Natasha, Pierre & The Great Comet of 1812” were both nominees.
 She won the Tony Award for Best Revival of a Play and the Drama Desk Award for Outstanding Revival of a Play in 2013 for “Who’s Afraid of Virginia Woolf?”
 In 2008, her production of “Boeing-Boeing” also won the Tony Award for Best Revival of a Play.
 Ms. Roffe’s production of “Man of La Mancha” was nominated for the Drama Desk Award for Outstanding Revival of a Play in 2003 and “Spamalot” won the Drama Desk Award for Outstanding New Musical in 2005, among numerous further awards and nominations.

 Alongside her primary work as a producer, Ms. Roffe has remained dedicated to civic engagement.
 She has served as a board member of the Chicago History Museum and the AIDS Foundation of Chicago.
 Since 2012, she has been an honorary board member of the latter organization.
-In preparation for her career, Ms. Roffe attended Brake University, graduating in 1975 with a bachelor’s degree in journalism.
+In preparation for her career, she attended Drake University, graduating in 1975 with a bachelor’s degree in journalism.
+Beyond her professional responsibilities, Ms. Roffe remains dedicated to her incredible family, which includes her wonderful husband, Kenneth, as well as her three loving sons and four exceptional grandchildren.

 For more information, please visit: